Guidelines for Proposals

 - The proposal should avoid being too diffuse and should not attempt to cover too many areas at once.
 If applicable, indicate why it is distinct from other events in related subject areas being held elsewhere.

 - The proposal should indicate detailed planning for program delivery and embed a variety of events in addition to the traditional meeting format.
-BIRS aims to host events that facilitate new collaborations, demonstrate inclusive programming and support for under-represented groups, train young talent, and have a mentorship component with the capability of long-range impact tracking.
+BIRS aims to host events that facilitate new collaborations, train young talent, and have a mentorship component with the capability of long-range impact tracking.

 - The proposed participant list should be realistic and coherent with the goals of the event.
 It is more convincing to the selection panel if you can indicate that a number of your participants have confirmed their interest in the workshop, and how you intend to involve them.